Introduction

 Inria-IRISA, Rennes, France

 Prof. Sophie Pinchinat is a Full Professor with the Department of Electrical Engineering and Computer Science of the University of Rennes 1 in France, and the Head of the LogicA research team at Inria-IRISA.
 Her main research interests are formal methods, artificial intelligence, multi-agent systems, security, planning, mathematical logic, automata, dynamic epistemic reasoning, and multi-player games.
+This keynote will be a EurAI Talk.

 Prof. Guido Sciavicco